Introducing Human Performance Science

 The same responsibilities require less physiological effort.

-The individual does not become less ambitious.
 Their system simply becomes more efficient at sustaining the demands they already carry.

 Can the system fully recover from the demands placed upon it?

 If recovery keeps pace with demand, performance can remain stable for many years.
-If recovery gradually falls behind, compensation begins to replace restoration.

-But long-term stability becomes fragile.
+Short-term output may remain high but long-term stability becomes fragile.

-The idea behind this work is simple: Before pushing a system to produce more, it is worth understanding whether the system beneath that performance is stable.
+Before pushing a system to produce more, it is worth understanding whether the system beneath that performance is stable.

-Because the most impressive careers, athletic achievements, and leadership contributions rarely come from short bursts of intensity.
+Because the most impressive careers, athletic achievements and leadership contributions rarely come from short bursts of intensity.

 They come from people who remain adaptive under pressure for decades.

-That requires more than effort - it requires biological stability.
+That requires more than effort.
+It requires biological stability.

-And it begins with a principle that is easy to overlook: Measure stability before you scale.
+And it begins with a principle that is easy to overlook.

 References